sheremetyev/texts.js/README.md

 for nested elements and negative levels for headings.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-$ texts --from text --to textjson
+$ texts --from text --to json
 *Hello* world!
 ^D
 ["text",